SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 - this is the prompt of MINT `> ` ready to accept input
 - On initialisation it will present a user prompt ">"
 - It is now ready to accept commands from the keyboard which can be entered follwoed by followed by a CRLF (enter key)
+- lines cannot exceed 256 bytes in length with the current internal buffer setting
 - MINT is a byte-code interpreter - this means that all of its instructions are 1 byte long.
 - However, the choice of instruction uses printable ASCII characters, as a human readable alternative to assembly language.